 Clayworks clay plasters are unique blends of unfired clays mixed with minerals and natural pigments to provide a healthy, breathable finish for interior walls and ceilings.
 They are a more sustainable alternative to gypsum plaster and paint, supplied ready to mix with water and be applied with conventional plastering tools and skills.

-Clay plasters are 100% natural and non-toxic, with zero VOC emissions and no synthetic, concrete or lime additives.
+Clay plasters are natural and non-toxic, with low VOCs emissions and no synthetic, concrete or lime additives.
 Made from readily available, naturally abundant materials, they require no processing, only blending.
 During the manufacturing process very little energy is required, no water is used, and there is zero waste produced.